thesteau/3to1go/central/README.md

 - pruning older snapshots according to `RETENTION_KEEP_LAST`
 - exposing a small UI and JSON overview of stored backups

+## Storage Scope

+Central intentionally stores backups in local filesystem storage rooted at `BACKUP_ROOT`.

+If you want a second copy in S3, Google Drive, Dropbox, or another external system, the recommended approach is to sync `BACKUP_ROOT` outward with a separate service, scheduled task, or host-level script.

+That keeps Central focused on receiving, committing, and retaining backups without mixing in cloud-provider-specific sync logic.

 ## Starting Central

 You can run Central with the published image, directly with Python, or with the bundled [`docker-compose.yml`](docker-compose.yml) for local development.